kountable/sanic-to-json/README.md

 - Blueprints should also a doc string, this will serve as the description to each collection folder in Postman.
 Again see `examples` folder
 `bp1.__doc__ = "This is the doc string for blueprint1."`

-# Need to add option for postman ID